XadmaX/DevOps/011_GitLabCI/Homework.md

 - ON successful build Jenkins job should be triggered
 - Jenkins job should create AWS EC2 instance with Terraform or Jenkins plugin
 - Jenkins job should deploy application to AWS EC2 instance as a Docker container
-- * Implement AWS EC2 instance creation and deply with GitLab CI\CD and terraform like a bonus to Jenkins solution
+- * Implement AWS EC2 instance creation and deploy with GitLab CI\CD and terraform like a bonus to Jenkins solution